 Alexander’s greatest trial would come in the form of Charles VIII of France, who, spurred on by another rival of Alexander, the Cardinal della Rovere, invaded the Italian boot, to claim the Kingdom of Naples as its legitimate heir.
 He was aided by the Sforza, who threatened to dethrone Alexander for simony (buying votes).
 Unopposed, Charles entered Rome, while Alexander, sealed himself off in Castel Sant’Angelo.

-After the assassination of his son Giovanni, in 1497, a grieving and distressed Alexander vowed to purge the Church.
+After the murky assassination of his eldest son Giovanni, in 1497, a grieving and distressed Alexander vowed to purge the Church.
 But his reform was quickly discarded in favour of a plan to carve out a principality for his other son, Cesare.
-Allied with Louis XII of France, Charles’ successor, Cesare and French troops invaded Milan in 1499.
-Naples was the real target, which was later divided between France and Ferdinand II of Aragon.
+Allied with the new French king, Louis XII, Alexander threw his full support behind the french invasion of Milan in 1499, together with Cesare’s aid.
+Naples remained France’s real target, which was later divided between France and Ferdinand II of Aragon.

-Alexander backed the French in exchange for military support against the Romagna lords, where Cesare was to rule.
-Until 1503, Cesare succeeded, until 1503, proving himself a brilliant military leader under the patronage of his father.
+Alexander backed the French in exchange for further military support against the Romagna lords, because that’s where he intended Cesare to rule.
+And until 1503 Cesare proved him right, demonstrating a brilliant grasp of military strategy and just ruling under the papal patronage.

 After dining with Cardinal Adriano Castellesi on 6th August 1503.
 Both Cesare and Alexander fell extremely ill.
 Cesare slowly recovered, but the ageing pontiff’s appointment with St Peter was already scheduled.
 On Friday 18th, after receiving Extreme Unction, Alexander VI died.

 Ever loyal to their conspiracy theories, the Romans believed that Alexander and Cesare had attempted to poison Castellesi (dead cardinal’s possessions reverted to the Church) but had idiotically poisoned themselves instead.
-Many died of fever during Rome’s exceptional hot summer, so one is entitled to assume that the Romans were literally bored to death during the holidays.
+However, the truth is that many Romans had died of fever during 1503 exceptional hot summer, so that and not a botched poisoning attempt was the likely cause of death for Alexander VI.

-Pius III was elected as his successor, but died just 26 days later (allegedly poisoned of course), and was succeeded by Giuliano della Rovere, the new Julius II.
-Julius promised to support Cesare and confirmed his Romagna domains.
-Cesare abided by his election, but that proved to be his undoing.
-If you want to know Cesare’s story in more detail, check out his post here:
+Pius III was elected as his successor, but died just 26 days later (allegedly poisoned of course), and was succeeded by Giuliano della Rovere (Alexander’s foe) as Julius II.
+Julius promised to support Cesare and confirmed his Romagna domains, thus tricking Cesare to abide and even syppurt his election, but that proved to be his undoing.

 Alexander passed into history as the most evil Pope.
-But is that a just claim, considering how many others had its share of nepotism?
-The only difference is that it became Alexander VI’s ultimate goal, strengthening the Church along the way.
-Regarding the charges of poisoning cardinals, the evidence is non-existent.
+But is that a just claim, considering how many others had its share of boundless nepotism?
+The only difference is that it became Alexander VI’s ultimate goal, to strengthen the Church along the way.
+Regarding the charges of poisoning cardinals, the evidence is flimsy to non-existent.
 Rodrigo’s biggest crime was his unconditional love for Giovanni, Lucrezia, Cesare and Jofré, and the lengths he took to ensure their futures, whatever the cost.
 Only a Pope can be criticised for loving his children.